rapelista/keenerja/docs/PROJECT_BRIEF.md

 ### User Structure

-In FLOWN, a **User** represents an individual interacting with the system.
+In KEENERJA, a **User** represents an individual interacting with the system.
 Each user can belong to multiple organizations, allowing flexibility for users working across departments or companies.
 Within each organization, a user holds exactly one role, preventing conflicts and ensuring clear responsibilities.

 ### User Roles and Permissions